Updated on May 20,2015

 A) Medicare is a federal health insurance program for retirees age 65 or older and certain disabled people.
 Medicare Part A covers inpatient hospital care, some skilled nursing facility care and hospice care.
 Medicare Part B covers physician care, diagnostic x-rays and lab tests and durable medical equipment.
 Medicare Part D is a federal prescription drug program.

 A) If you are age 65 or over, visit Social Security’s website or your local Social Security Office for confirmation of Social Security and Medicare benefit eligibility.
 If eligible for Part A for free and if you are retired, you must enroll in Medicare Part A and Part B to continue coverage with the GIC.
 See the Medicare health plan page for State Retirees or Municipal Retirees for your health plan options.

-Most enrollees should not sign up for Medicare Part D. Your drugs are already provided by your GIC health plan.
+Most enrollees should not sign up for an individual Medicare Part D Plan.
+Your drugs are already provided by your GIC health plan.

 Q) I'm retired, but not age 65.
 My spouse is turning age 65; what should my spouse do?